Longdendale: Geography

-Hollingworth and Mottram were part of the Longdendale urban district in the administrative county of Cheshire from 1936.
-In 1974 the district was absorbed by Tameside Metropolitan Borough.

 History

 The Romans

 There is a Roman fortlet at Highstones on the south-facing slope overlooking Torside Reservoir.
 It is an oval-shaped area, with an obvious ditch, and about 75 m across.
 A footpath runs immediately to the north of it, and to the west is Highstones Farm.
 A Roman road may have run along the valley connecting it with Melandra Castle (Glossop).

 Feudal estates

 The lordship of Longdendale was an ancient feudal estate encompassing the medieval manors of Godley, Hattersley, Hollingworth, Matley, Mottram, Newton, Staley, Tintwistle and Werneth.
 The lordship was created by the Earl of Chester in the late twelfth century; William de Neville was the first lord of Longdendale, as appointed by the Earl of Chester.
 Buckton Castle, near Carrbrook, was probably built by William de Neville in the late twelfth century and was also probably the centre of lordship of Longdendale as it is the only castle within the lordship.
 One of the privileges of the lordship was to carry out trial by combat.
 The lordship of Longdendale was passed from de Neville to his son in law, Thomas de Burgh, in 1211 on his death.
 The lordship reverted to the control of the crown in 1357, and remained under crown control until 1374.
 The lordship was given to Matilda Lovell and the Lovells controlled Longdendale until 1465 when control again reverted to the crown.
 The lordship was granted to Sir William Stanley in 1489, however the lordship once again reverted to the crown when Stanley was executed in 1495 as a supporter of Perkin Warbeck.
 In 1554 the lordship was granted to Richard Wilbraham.
 Tollemache family inherited lordship of Longdendale from the Wilbrahams in the 1690s.
 It was part of the Hundred of Macclesfield.
 An estate survey, or 'Extent' of the lordship for 1360 was published by the Record Society of Lancashire and Cheshire in July 2005.